TheWerbinator/promptforge/docs/DECISIONS.md

 ## Why a global daily cap instead of detecting/blocking VPNs?

 Per-IP limits are the obvious first move, but they're trivially defeated by rotating IPs — and that's exactly what a VPN gives an abuser.
 The instinct is then to *detect* VPNs and block them, but reliable proxy/VPN detection needs a paid IP-reputation service (IPQualityScore, MaxMind Anonymous-IP) or fronting everything with Cloudflare's WAF, it's an ongoing arms race (residential proxies evade it), and it can false-positive on legitimate privacy-conscious users.
-For a public demo that's the wrong amount of money and complexity.
+For a demo of this size that's the wrong amount of money and complexity.
 The cost we actually care about is the hosted-key bill, so we cap *that* directly: a **global** daily free-turn ceiling (one sentinel counter row) on top of the per-IP one.
 An attacker can rotate through a thousand IPs and still only consume the global pool, after which everyone falls through to BYOK — rotation buys them nothing.
 Per-IP keeps one casual visitor from draining the global pool for everyone; the global cap is the hard backstop. `free_turns_remaining` returns the *min* of the two.

 ## Why is the 402 raised before the SSE stream opens, and the turn recorded only on an answer?